esbmc/esbmc/README.md

 ESBMC has now been released as open source software -- mainly distributed under the terms of the Apache License 2.0.
 ESBMC contains a signficant amount of other peoples software, however, please see the COPYING file for an explanation of who-owns-what, and under what terms they are distributed.

 We'd be extremely happy to receive contributions to make ESBMC better (under the terms of the Apache License 2.0).
 If you'd like to submit anything, please file a pull request against the public github repo.
-General discussion and release announcements will be made on the esbmc-users@googlegroups.com mailing list.
+General discussion and release announcements will be made via GitHub.
 To contact us about research or collaboration, please email the esbmc@ mailing list on ecs.soton.ac.uk.

 ### Getting started